CarlaNavia/do-eat-website/README.md

 - `CSS`: to manage the UX
 - `Bulma`: for the navbar and the responsiveness

 ## Style

-the design is Mobile First because the application is focused on using it from a mobile.
+The design is Mobile First because the application is focused on using it from a mobile.